kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 - Sent an email: He has been added (**NTFS permissions**) to access the folder.

-- User confirms access and everything is fine.
+- User confirms access and everything is fin

-- Updated the ticket notes and closed the ticket.

----

 ### Description  Issue: User Unable to Access Shared Folder

 ### User: David Miller